relacionesinternacionales/FEV/README.md

-This project is a virtual job fair developed and organized by the National University (UNA) of Costa Rica.
+This project is a virtual job fair.